skatejs/ssr/README.md

   - We could make the consumer ship the element themselves and provide helpers they call out to, but that's more friction.
   - This is probably a better method once we can assume custom elements / ES2015 support in all targeted browsers.
 - Shadow root content, prior to being hydrated, is *not* inert so that it can be found by `querySelector` and crawlers.
 Putting it inside of a `<template>` tag means that it's not participating in the document and the aforementioned wouldn't work, thus negating the benefits of SSR altogether.
+- Using invalid HTML, such as putting a `<div />` in a `<p />` tag could result in broken rehydration because the browser may try and "fix" the incorrect line, thus making things out of sync with what the rehydration script expects.